• 10,660 Reviews

 Elevation

 Your bird table should be raised to the correct height.
 Many of the birds who will be using it feed on the fruits and seeds of bushes, shrubs and other plants.
-So a feeding position 4 to 6 feet from the ground is what they are used to.
+So, they are used to a feeding position 4 to 6 feet from the ground.
 This height also offers useful protection from cats and other earthbound predators.

 The Right Place for You